 Kumarakom

 Kerala is most famous for its pristine backwaters.
-People fly from around the world to enjoy relaxing vacations in the backwaters of Kerala.
-There are many places to experience this in Kerala, but the most famous is the village of Kumarakom which is a cluster of little islands on the Vembanad Lake.
+In fact, people fly from around the world to enjoy relaxing vacations in the backwaters of Kerala.
+There are many places to experience this, but the most famous is the village of Kumarakom, which is a cluster of little islands on Vembanad Lake.

-When you visit the backwaters, hiring a houseboat is the most common activity done by tourists.
-The houseboat will take you through the all backwaters of Kumarakom and Allapuzha.
-As you wade through the beauty of nature which unfolds around you, while you experience this all from a boat!
-A single day trip in the houseboat starts at around 12 in the noon and lasts till the next day morning.
-Prices start around Rs.
-6500 INR depending on the number of rooms and other services provided.
+When you visit the backwaters, most tourists hire a houseboat for a common activity.
+The houseboat will take you through all the backwaters of Kumarakom and Allapuzha.
+Consequently, you get to wade through the beauty of nature as it unfolds around you, all from the comfort of a boat!
+A single-day trip in the houseboat usually starts around noon and lasts until the next morning.
+Prices start around ₹6500 INR, although this depends on the number of rooms and other services.

-There are also Shikara boats that are cheaper than houseboats, but take you deep into the canals in areas houseboats can’t access.
-Moving through these canals is similar to walking around a village, you get to know more about culture and day to day life activities of these areas.
-The Shikara would charge you about Rs.
-600 INR per hour.
+There are also Shikara boats that are cheaper than houseboats.
+Moreover, they take you deep into the canals in areas houseboats can’t access.
+Moving through these canals is similar to walking around a village; you get to know more about the culture and day-to-day life of these areas.
+The Shikara will charge you about ₹600 INR per hour.

 Beaches

 Although Kerala is generally known for its backwaters and hill stations, the state is never short of beautiful beaches.
-As mentioned before, Kerala is a state that borders 600km of the Indian Ocean, with beaches to party and places to relax!
+As mentioned before, Kerala is a state that borders 600km of the Indian Ocean, with beaches for partying and places for relaxing!

 Varkala

-Varkala is considered to be one of the best beaches in Kerala, or maybe even India!
-It’s the only beach flanked with rocky cliffs in Kerala.
-Get on top of the cliff to a good cafe, get something to drink and just enjoy one of the most beautiful sunsets you will see in your visit to Kerala.
-There are also some great ayurvedic centers and yoga centers to really bring your mind and body to rest.
-You can also get involved in some adrenaline-pumping activities like surfing and jumping straight off the cliff too if weather permits.
+Many consider Varkala to be one of the best beaches in Kerala, or maybe even India!
+It’s the only beach in Kerala flanked with rocky cliffs.
+Get on top of the cliff to a good cafe, get something to drink, and just enjoy one of the most beautiful sunsets you will see in your visit to Kerala.
+There are also some great ayurvedic and yoga centers to really bring your mind and body to rest.
+You can also get involved in some adrenaline-pumping activities like surfing and, if weather permits, jumping straight off the cliff.

-Around Varkala, there are also some good beaches and other historic places to visit.
-Right on the Varkala cliff is the PAPANASAM BEACH, which is considered to be a religious beach as myths say a swim at this beach could wash away your sins.
+Around Varkala, you can also visit some other good beaches and historic places.
+For instance, right on the Varkala cliff is Papanasam Beach.
+People consider this a religious beach, as myths say a swim here could wash away your sins.
 Towards the south of Varkala cliff, is the BLACK BEACH which gets its name from the glistening black soil.
 Beyond beaches, there are a couple of historical places too.
-Anjengo Fort and Lighthouse which is around 12 km from the cliff was built by the East India Company, the fort was England’s entry point into the country from the Malabar coast.
-The fort is well maintained with lush green lawns and a view of the Anjengo beach in the backdrop.
+The East India Company built the Anjengo Fort and Lighthouse, which is around 12 km from the cliff.
+In fact, the fort was England’s entry point into the country from the Malabar coast.
+The groundskeepers maintain the fort well with lush green lawns and a view of Anjengo beach in the backdrop.
 You can also visit the lighthouse for a perfect aerial view of the area.
 Also, try to visit the 2000-year-old Janardhanaswamy temple dedicated to Lord Vishnu.

 Mararikulam or Marari

-Marari is one of the cleanest white sand beaches in the state, lined with coconut trees it’s a treat to your eyes.
+Marari is one of the cleanest white sand beaches in the state.
+Lined with coconut trees, it’s a treat for your eyes.
 Marari isn’t a tourist beach with a lot of facilities, but rather a tranquil place to sit back and unwind.
 Those who visit Marari look forward to the slow pace of life and soaking up the serenity.
 There are some resorts that you can spend your time in with private beach access.
-Marari is a fisherman’s village, you can see and get engaged in their day to day activities.
+Since Marari is a fisherman’s village, you can see and get engaged in their day-to-day activities.
 Mararikulam is not a heavily commercialized beach for the same reason you won’t find as many shacks or cafes compared to Varkala.
 The best time to visit Marari is during the weekdays as it won’t be overcrowded with local tourists.

 Kappad

-Kappad beach is of historic importance to India, as Vasco da Gama with his 170 men stepped foot here in Kerala back in May 1498.
+Kappad beach holds historic importance for India, as Vasco da Gama stepped foot here with his 170 men back in May 1498.
 A walk in and around this beach lets you understand more about its historical importance.
-Close to the beach is the town of Kozhikode, also known as the food capital of Kerala.
-For those people who have a craving for Kerala cuisine, this is a place not to be missed.
+Close to the beach is the town of Kozhikode, which people also know as the food capital of Kerala.
+For those who crave Kerala cuisine, this is a place not to be missed.

 Experience Village Life